wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Components of Differentiation/Parameters and Variables.md

 	Each **constraint** (equation) typically relates some variables to each other, thereby **reducing** the number of variables that can be freely chosen.
 #### Why One Equation Constrains Only One Degree of Freedom
 The reason lies in the nature of **equations as relationships**:
-- **An equation defines a condition** that the variables must satisfy, but it typically involves more than one variable when there are multiple variables in the system.
+	**An equation defines a condition** that the variables must satisfy, but it typically involves more than one variable when there are multiple dimensions (properties) in the system.
-- When you have more than one variable, the equation does not specify unique values for all variables but instead describes a **relationship** among them, leaving some variables free to vary independently.
+		When you have more than one variable, the equation does not specify unique values for all variables but instead describes a **relationship** among them, leaving some variables free to vary independently.
+$$\LARGE \text{A single Differentiated State in 1D: } \quad p = x$$
+			It cannot be $p + y = n$ because it is a single dimension whereby only one aspect is variable (i.e. only one dimension has variance).
+				$y$ has no ability to vary and thus cannot ***be*** a variable.

+Inequalities in this First Dimension defines a set of Differentiated States.
-In general, **one equation constrains one degree of freedom**, meaning it reduces the number of independent variables by one.
+$$\LARGE \text{A set of Differentiated States in 1D: }\quad p \leq x$$ In general, **one equation constrains one degree of freedom**, meaning it reduces the number of independent variables by one.
-- If you start with nn variables and have one equation (constraint), the number of **degrees of freedom** is reduced to n−1n−1.
+	If you start with $n$ variables and have one equation (constraint), the number of **degrees of freedom** is reduced to $n−1$.
-- The equation provides a relationship that connects the variables, but it leaves some freedom to choose certain variables independently.
+		The equation provides a relationship that connects the variables, but it leaves some freedom to choose certain variables independently.
 			 The remaining variables are then determined by the equation.
 ##### Case 1: One Equation, One Variable (1 Equation, 1 Variable)
 When there is **one variable** and **one equation** (constraint), the equation **fully determines the value of that variable**.
     **Reasoning**: The single equation provides a direct relationship that the variable must satisfy, leaving no freedom for the variable to vary independently.